waffle-iron/rsquarelabs-core/CONTRIBUTING.md

 ### Submitting a Pull Request

-- First of all, make sure to base your work on the `next` branch (the development branch):
+- First of all, make sure to base your work on the `dev` branch (the development branch):

   ```
-  # a bugfix branch for next would be prefixed by fix/
+  # a bugfix branch for dev would be prefixed by fix/
   # a bugfix branch for master would be prefixed by hotfix/
-  $ git checkout -b feature/my-feature next
+  $ git checkout -b feature/my-feature dev
   ```

 - Please create commits containing **related changes**.
 For example, two different bugfixes should produce two separate commits.
 A feature should be made of commits splitted by **logical chunks** (no half-done changes).
 Use your best judgement as to how many commits your changes require.